9.4. Configure Network Bridging Using a GUI

 - If required, select the Hairpin mode check box to enable forwarding of frames for external processing.
 Also known as virtual Ethernet port aggregator (VEPA) mode.

-- An Ethernet slave, click the Ethernet tab and proceed to the section called “Basic Configuration Options ”, or;
+- An Ethernet port, click the Ethernet tab and proceed to the section called “Basic Configuration Options ”, or;

 Saving Your New (or Modified) Connection and Making Further Configurations